Tim-Maes/Tim-Maes.github.io/_posts/2025-09-28-facets-in-dotnet (2).md

 ## What is Facetting?

 Think of a diamond.
-The whole stone is your domain model—it contains everything about the entity.
+The whole stone is your domain model, it contains everything about the entity.
 But when you view it from different angles, you see different **facets**, specific views that show only what matters from that perspective.

 > **Facet** - "One part of an object, situation, or subject that has many parts."